jrmadsen67/MahanaGeneratorScaffolding/README.md

 		}
     }

+The default for your generator configuration files is /scaffolding/genscaffolding.yml.
+You may run:

+    artisan vendor:publish --provider="jrmadsen67\MahanaScaffolding\MahanaScaffoldingServiceProvider" --tag="mahana-scaffolding"

+to create a package config file called `mahana-scaffolding.php`, where you will see:

+         return [
+             'base_dir' => 'scaffolding',
+             'files' => [
+                 'genscaffolding' => 'genscaffolding.yml'
+             ]
+         ];

+The `base_dir` refers to the directory where you put all your own files; the `files` array is a list of those files, which will ALL be run (a future enhancement will allow you to specify a subset by key).

 ####Usage

 More complete documentation will be provided later.
-For the moment, because of the limited functionality, use the genscaffolding.yaml file in this repo and  place it in your root of a new Laravel project.
+For the moment, because of the limited functionality, use the genscaffolding.yaml file in this repo as a working example file.

 From the commandline,

     `artisan mahana-scaffolding:generate`

+will run the actual command to generate everything.

 NOTE: There is no rollback functionality, and existing files will not be overwritten.
 For that reason, you may find it easiest to first commit your basic Laravel project to git, then run the generator.
 This way you can clean up by simply doing a `git checkout .`

-NOTE: There is a known issue with not being able to customize increment fields or turn off timestamps in the migration files that I simply haven't had time to look into yet.
+NOTE: There is a known issue with not being able to customize increment fields or turn off timestamps in the migration files that I simply haven't had time to look into very deeply yet.
+It is an issue with Jeffrey Way's Generators and may require that I fork that package to fix.